 2. Bottleneck identification

 Using data analysis and process mapping, they pinpoint exactly where work slows down, where resources are wasted, and where costs accumulate without corresponding output.
-The findings are usually specific: “Your accounts payable process has 7 approval steps; 4 of them are redundant and add 11 days to the cycle.”
+The findings are specific: “Your accounts payable process has 7 approval steps; 4 of them are redundant and add 11 days to the cycle.”

 3. Solution design